 Is fighting amongst ourselves in the image of God?
 Is splitting all over creation and being scattered in the image of God?
 This is pretty revealing in terms of why the church is scattered all over the place.

-You can see that New Covenant New Testament Christians—people who have the Spirit of God—can still be dominated by the spirit of this world which the apostles indicated all over the New Testament, is evil to the core.
-So, each one of us must be individually responsible for coming to recognize it in ourselves, or I might say asking God to help us recognize it in ourselves, and then overcoming it by the power of God's Spirit.
+You can see that New Covenant Christians—people who have the Spirit of God—can still be dominated by the spirit of this world, which the apostles indicated all over the New Testament is evil to the core.
+So, each one of us must be individually responsible for coming to recognize it in ourselves, or I might say, asking God to help us recognize it in ourselves, and then overcoming it by the power of God's Spirit.

 Back in John 8, those people had chosen to believe the deception of Satan, his lies, rather than the simple truths of God.
 Their conduct and attitudes were the defining issues, because Jesus reasoned that if they were really the children of the true God they would accept and believe His Word.
 That is what He said.
 "Why do you not understand My speech?
 Because you are of your Father the devil."

 It does not take a rocket scientist to understand that.
 Instead, there was antagonism in these people so strong that they were plotting to kill Him.
 Later they denied it, and then later they proved what He said when they picked up rocks to throw at Him.
 See how deceived they were?
 They thought they were pretty good Joes.
 They thought they were pretty good citizens.
 They thought they were children of God, and were so deceived.
 They were anti-Christ.

 Notice the confidence that is here in John's writing: